Much Of The World Doesn't Trust President Trump, Pew Survey Finds

 "Yet even among respondents on the right, confidence in Trump rises to 50% or higher in only six nations," the study's authors note.

 The report included 36,923 respondents from 33 countries who were surveyed from May 18 to Oct.
-2, 2019, although results from Lithuania were excluded due to a processing error.
+2, 2019, although results from Lithuania were excluded because of processing error.